 - Media School Ambassadors, the friendly student face of The Media School

-- The Student Advisory Committee is the students' representative body to The Media School deans
+- The Student Advisory Council is the students' representative body to The Media School deans

 - The Media Living Learning Center is a residence hall community specifically reserved for students who wish to study and pursue careers in media